knurling-rs/defmt/book/src/defmt-versions.md

 - Symbol name: `_defmt_version_ = 3`
 - Withdrawal notice: This version will be supported in new releases of the `defmt-decoder` and `defmt-print` crates for at least the next 12 months, on a rolling basis.
 Notice will be given here when that 12 month period begins.

+## PUA Defmt Versions

+We have set-aside a range of Defmt Versions for private use.
+We guarantee that no official version of the defmt tools will use these versions, so you can unambiguously use them to add customised features to your private forks of defmt.

+The reserved versions are `_defmt_version_ = 1000` through to `_defmt_version_ = 1999`.